ethereum/EIPs/EIPS/eip-draft_Omniverse-DLT_O-DLT.md

 ### Architecture
 ![image](https://user-images.githubusercontent.com/83746881/213079540-2159e0f1-d74c-495f-87b1-fa3334193069.png)

 - The implementation of the Omniverse Account is not very hard, and we temporarily choose a common elliptic curve secp256k1 to make it out, which has already been supported by Ethereum tech stacks.
-For those who don’t support secp256k1 or have a different address system, we can adapt them with a simple mapping mechanism ([Flow for example](https://github.com/Omniverse-Web3-Labs/omniverse-flow)).
+For those who don’t support secp256k1 or have a different address system, we can adapt them with a simple mapping mechanism (Flow for example).
 - The Omniverse Transaction guarantees the ultimate consistency of omniverse transactions(o-transaction for short) across all chains.
 The related data structure is `OmniverseTransactionData` mentioned [above](#data-structure).
     - The `nonce` is very important, which is the key point to synchronize the states globally.
     - The `nonce` appears in two places, the one is `nonce in o-transaction` data as above, and the other is `account nonce` maintained by on-chain O-DLT smart contracts.
-The example codes about the `account nonce` can be found [here](https://github.com/Omniverse-Web3-Labs/omniverse-evm/blob/main/contracts/contracts/SkywalkerFungible.sol#L50)
     - The `nonce in o-transaction` data will be verified according to the `account nonce` managed by on-chain O-DLT smart contracts.
-Some example codes can be found [here](https://github.com/Omniverse-Web3-Labs/omniverse-evm/blob/main/contracts/contracts/libraries/OmniverseProtocol.sol#L64).
 - The Omniverse Token could be implemented with the [interfaces mentioned above](#smart-contract).
 It can also be used with the combination of ERC20/ERC721.
-The prototype of the code can be found [here](https://github.com/Omniverse-Web3-Labs/omniverse-evm/blob/main/contracts/contracts/interfaces/IOmniverseFungible.sol)
     - The first thing is verifying the signature of the o-transaction data.
     - Then the operation will be added to a pre-execution cache, and wait for a fixed time until is executed.
 The waiting time will be able to be settled by the deployer, for example, 5 minutes.
     - The off-chain synchronizer will deliver the o-transaction data to other chains.
 If another o-transaction data with the same nonce and the same sender account is received within the waiting time, and if there's any content in `OmniverseTransactionData` difference, a malicious attack happens and the related sender account will be punished.
-    - The example code of `sendOmniverseTransaction` is [here](https://github.com/Omniverse-Web3-Labs/omniverse-evm/blob/main/contracts/contracts/SkywalkerFungible.sol#L103)
-    - and the example code of executing is [here](https://github.com/Omniverse-Web3-Labs/omniverse-evm/blob/main/contracts/contracts/SkywalkerFungible.sol#L110).
-    - The implementation for Omniverse Non-Fungible Token is almost the same and the defination of the interface can be found [here](https://github.com/Omniverse-Web3-Labs/omniverse-evm/blob/main/contracts/contracts/interfaces/IOmniverseNonFungible.sol)
 - The Omniverse Verification is mainly about the verification of the signature implemented in different tech stacks according to the blockchain.
 As the signature is unfakeable and non-deniable, malicious attacks could be found deterministicly.
 - The bottom is the off-chain synchronizer.
 The synchronizer is a very simple off-chain procedure, and it just listens to the Omniverse events happening on-chain and delivers the latest o-transaction events.
 As everything in the Omniverse paradigm is along with a signature and is verified cryptographically, there's no need to worry about synchronizers doing malicious things, and I will explain it later.
 The off-chain part of O-DLT is indeed trust-free.
 Everyone can launch a synchronizer to get rewards by helping synchronize information.